Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 Holding down :kbd:`Ctrl` while :kbd:`LMB` will not work.

 So to avoid problems, you should always only select border rows with the same number of points...
-Note that you can join a border U-row of one surface with a border V-row of another one, Blender will automatically "invert" the axis of one surface for them to match correctly.
+Note that you can join a border U row of one surface with a border V row of another one, Blender will automatically "invert" the axis of one surface for them to match correctly.

 NURBS surface curves are often used to create objects like hulls,